Vietnam.vn - Nền tảng quảng bá Việt Nam

 Greenpeace believes that a decentralized solar grid, which is harder to destroy in war, could quickly restore power to Ukraine, and is urging the country to expand more aggressively into green energy.

 According to the United Nations and the World Bank, Ukraine lost more than half of its power generation capacity in the first 14 months of the conflict, and the situation continues to deteriorate.
-Much of the country’s solar power generation has also been lost because the sunnier southern regions of the country have been taken over by Russia.
+Much of the country’s solar power generation has also been lost as the sunnier southern regions of the country have been taken over by Russia.

 According to the two agencies, Ukraine's pre-conflict energy mix was dominated by traditional energy sources, with coal, oil, natural gas and nuclear accounting for nearly 95% of the total.